per1234/EtherEvent/README.md

 `EtherEvent.setTimeout(timeout)` - Set the timeout duration.
 - Parameter: **timeout** - The max time to wait for Ethernet communication in milliseconds.
   - Type: unsigned int
 - Returns: none

-`EtherEvent.setSendDoubleDecimalPlaces(decimalPlaces)` - Set the number of decimal places when sending double/float type event or password.
-- Parameter: **decimalPlaces** - The default value is 3.
-  - Type: byte
-- Returns: none